 7. Wrapping Presents

-Hang your elf, Buddy, from a fan blade and have a couple light-weight friends join in.
+Hang your elf, Buddy, from a fan blade and have a couple of lightweight friends join in.
 Just don’t turn it on and make sure you make a seat or another safe way to hang.
 Let’s not give our kids nightmares!

 11. Barbie Photo Booth

 It’s amazing what you can do with a scrap of paper and some little accessories.
-Set up your elf with some Barbie friends in a photo booth.
+Set up your elf with some Barbie friends in a makeshift doll photo booth.

 12. Dog Walking